wercker-labs/wercker-blog/source/posts/2013-08-05-checking-code-coverage-with-gocov.md

 ## What is next

-Now wercker gives insight in your test coverage for your go projects.
+Now wercker gives insight in your test coverage for your golang projects.
 The next step is to use the coverage as a number to pass or fail the build.
 Stay tuned for an update where we will create a step to do this.
+## Earn some stickers!

+Let us know about the applications you build with wercker.
+Don't forget to tweet out a screenshot of your first green build with **#wercker** and we'll send you some [@wercker](http://twitter.com/wercker) stickers.

+Follow us on [twitter](http://twitter.com/wercker) as well to stay in the loop.